jakkn/nwn-devbase/README.md

 # nwn-devbase
-This repository is meant to function as a base setup for anyone who wants to version control their module development for the game Neverwinter Nights (NWN), using git.
-It also contains instructions for setting up a local test environment using Docker, which can easily be distributed to the development team.
+This repository is meant to function as boilerplate for anyone who wants to version control their module development for the game Neverwinter Nights (NWN), using git.
+It contains a skeleton with the necessary tools, and usage documentation including instructions for setting up a local test environment using Docker, which can easily be distributed to the development team.

 In addition, the texts here are meant to function as a reference for users unfamiliar with git and Docker, as is the case with some of my team members.
 [INTRODUCTION](https://github.com/jakkn/nwn-devbase/blob/master/INTRODUCTION.md) introduces the problem areas git and Docker solve, and attempts to explain how the development process is supposed to work.
 It also presents an overview of how the systems are wired together.